 Pura Taman Ayun

-When you first arrive at Pura Taman Ayun, you may assume that the temple is floating on the water.
+When you first arrive at Pura Taman Ayun, you may assume the temple is floating on the water.
 In reality, it’s surrounded by a carefully carved moat with clean edges and straight lines.

-The temple was built sometime in the 1600s as public place of worship and remains one of the most well-kept temples in Bali.
+The temple was built sometime in the 1600s as a public place of worship and remains one of the most well-kept temples in Bali.

 The descendants of the Mengwi royal family that built Pura Taman Ayun continue to maintain it today.
 The courtyard features a large gate and a variety of detailed carvings and pagodas.

 Built in 960 AD, Pura Tirta Empul is listed as a national cultural heritage site.
 The courtyard is mostly comprised of a large pool filled with water from a nearby spring that flows to the Tukad Pakerisan River.